bartificer/programming-by-stealth/docs/pbs51.md

 }
 ```

-Now we need to get practical — our existing render function can only deal with two states, so we need to write another one for dealing with three states:
+Now we need to get practical — our existing render function can only deal with two states.
+We need to write another one for dealing with three states:

 ```javascript
 function renderNeuron($td, s){